Do You Want to Shift from a Scarcity Mindset to an Abundance Mindset? Read These Tips First!

 And in your day-to-day life, you will feel worthy of what you have and empowered to go and get more.

-I broke my shadow work journaling techniques to help you shift from a scarcity mindset to an abundance mindset down into digestible steps.
+I broke down my shadow work journaling techniques to help you shift from a scarcity mindset to an abundance mindset down into digestible steps.

 Maybe you'll want to do them one by one in the same journaling session, or maybe you will do one each day for a few days.